hujhax/austin-improv-wiki/Kristin Firth.md

 |Years= 2003-2012
 }}

-**Kristin Firth** is a Canadian improv performer who lived and performed regularly in Austin before moving to Philadelphia, Pennsylvania.
+**Kristin Firth** is a Canadian improv performer who lived in and performed regularly in Austin before moving to Philadelphia, Pennsylvania.

 ## Troupes
 * [[The Dancy Street D'Orchestra]]